dashingsoft/pyarmor/docs/usage.rst

     myscript.py

+    _pytransform.so, or _pytransform.dll in Windows, _pytransform.dylib in MacOS
     pytransform.py
-    _pytransform.so, or _pytransform.dll in Windows, _pytransform.dylib in MacOS
-    pyshield.key
-    pyshield.lic
-    product.key
+    pytransform.key
     license.lic

-The last 6 files called ``Runtime Files``, all of them are required to run the obfuscated script.
+The rest files called ``Runtime Files``, all of them are required to run the obfuscated script.

 Normally you name one script on the command line.
 It's entry